zhou-lab/Spatial-DMT-2024/README.md

 ### Running Spatial-MT snakemake files

 ### Data downstream analysis and visualization
-The data analysis and visualization was completed with R language (4.4.0).
+The data analysis and visualization were completed with R language (4.4.0).